EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - Either names of Patients or their Cities should be released: $Patient \vee City$ (alternative views);
 - either Birth dates and Cities of patients in association should be released or the SSN of patients should be released: $(Birth \wedge City) \vee SSN$ (visible associations and alternative views);
-- Illnesses and Doctors, as well as their association, should be released: $Illness \wedge Doctor$ (visible attributes).
+- Illnesses and Doctors, as well as their association, should be released: $Illness \wedge Doctor$ (visible attributes and visible associations).

 ----------------------------------------------------------------